 We keep confidential information confidential and private information private.
 This means we keep Water Corporation's confidential information secure and confidential, including private information we hold.
-We're committed to protecting the privacy of individuals' personal information, including sensitive information, in accordance with the Privacy Act 1988.
+We're committed to protecting the privacy of individuals' personal information, including sensitive information, in accordance with our Privacy Policy.